 Sight Fishing in the Mekragnoti Indigenous Territory

-Kendjam is located in one of the most hidden areas of Brazilian Amazon – the Mekragnoti Indigenous Territory.
+Kendjam is located in one of the most hidden areas of the Brazilian Amazon – the Mekragnoti Indigenous Territory.
 This is a clear water fishery known for its spectacular sight fishing opportunities for an impressive variety of species including peacock bass, payara, pacú, and wolfish.
 Most fishing is pursued on foot and the various fishing beats are accessed with the use of locally built boats that move anglers from one spot to another.
-The wading is very comfortable and safe on the granite base.
-The granite base is what makes the water so clear even after a heavy rain.
-This trip is not for anglers that aren’t up for a true adventure.
+The granite base of the river ensures good water clarity for sight fishing, even after heavy rain, and remains comfortable and safe to wade.
+This trip is not for anglers that aren’t up for a true adventure but offers a remarkable fishing and cultural experience.
 Aside from the incredible dry fly and sight fishing for a large variety of species, what separates this trip from others offered in the Amazon is the Kendjam hosts, the Kayapo tribe – an indigenous community living in 5 million hectares of pure virgin Amazon forest.
 The lodge is located on a sandy beach overlooking a beautiful pool of the Iriri River and accommodates six guests per week.
-The lodge offers four double occupancy African style wall tents with spring box beds, private bathrooms, hot water, and electric light.
+The lodge offers four double occupancy African-style wall tents with spring box beds, private bathrooms, hot water, and electric light.
 Kendjam operates during the low water season from June to the middle part of September.

 Food and Beverages

 Guests will be treated to great cuisine that’s served in the main lodge.
 Bottled water, soft drinks, and juices are available.
 Alcohol is prohibited in the Indian Territory.

 The length of stay is eight (8) nights with six (6) days of fishing.